survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 }
 ```

-To keep it simple, I would recommend sticking with `use` and its variants which we'll cover briefly.

 T> There may still be use for the old query format especially if you have to perform quick processing in your source files.

 ## Passing Parameters to a Loader